Orababa/Genomics-two-B/README.md

 ## Different Samples,Different Stories (Optional)

+1. Fetch the data from Zenodo:
+   * choose Optional task 1 history
+   * click on upload data
+   * choosw paste/fetch data
+   * paste your URLs
+   * click on colse

-1.	check for data quality using fastQC
+2.	check for data quality using fastQC
-2.	  { to find out the quality report}
+3.	  { to find out the quality report}
-3. 1.
+4. 1.
 Select from options at the left Fasta/Fastq
-4. 2.
+5. 2.
 Choose FastQC to read quality report **FastQC**
-5. 3.
+6. 3.
 Choose your data set
-6.	>> insert multiple files, and choose the previously uploaded files
+7.	>> insert multiple files, and choose the previously uploaded files
-7.	>> follow default parameters
+8.	>> follow default parameters
-8. 4. press **execute**
+9. 4. press **execute**
-9. 5.
+10. 5.
 Four files will be created composed of two html page for the quality report
-10. 6.
+11. 6.
 Form the report we got that the data need to be trimmed to remove the bad-quality base pairs, and adaptor contamination
-11.

 3. Examine the sample composition with  **`Kraken2 🔧⚙️`** by following the steps below:
 * search and select **`Kraken2 🔧⚙️`** from the tools list.